MC Saïda: Honors

-Current squad

 Notable players

 Below are the notable former players who have represented MC Saïda in league and international competition since the club's foundation in 1947.
 To appear in the section below, a player must have played in at least 100 official matches for the club or represented the national team for which the player is eligible during his stint with MC Saïda or following his departure.